Regular home maintenance is important!

 - Change the locks on all exterior doors for security purposes if keys have gone missing.

 - Install smoke detectors on each level of the home.
-Install carbon monoxide detectors where any fossil fuels may be burned i.e. near the heater, gas stove, near garage entry’s, near fireplaces, etc. If these devices are already present, change the batteries and make a note of when you did to schedule future battery replacements at the same time next year.
+Install carbon monoxide detectors where any fossil fuels may be burned i.e. near the heater, gas stove, near garage entry’s, near fireplaces, etc. This is an important part of home maintenance and safety.
+If these devices are already present, change the batteries and make a note of when you did to schedule future battery replacements at the same time next year.

 - Install fire extinguishers near stoves, in garages, and keep one handy near fireplaces and woodstoves.